MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 ## Delete a list

-When you delete a list, any rules that use it will no longer work.

-- To delete a list, select it, and then select **Delete**.
+- To delete a list, select the list, and then select **Delete**.
-- To delete multiple lists, select them, and then select **Delete**.
+- To delete multiple lists, select the lists you want to remove, and then select **Delete**.

 ## Download a list